Majeedatwahab/chat-app/README.md

 ### Member 2 (Chukwuma wisdom Anwaegbu) update

-- I Worked on the chat conatact section using html and css.
+- I Worked on the chat contact section using html and css.
 - I also made sure it was responsive.

 ### Member 3(Majeedat Abdulwahab) update